Franco-Flemish War: Background

-In 1288, Philip IV used complaints over taxes to tighten his control over Flanders.
-Tension built between Guy of Dampierre, Count of Flanders and the King.
-In 1294, Guy turned for help to King Edward I of England, arranging a marriage between his daughter Philippa and the Prince of Wales.
-However, Philip imprisoned Guy and two of his sons, forced him to call off the marriage, and imprisoned Philippa in Paris until her death in 1306.
-Guy was summoned before the king again in 1296, and the principal cities of Flanders were taken under royal protection, until Guy paid an indemnity and surrendered his territories, to hold them at the grace of the King.
+Count Guy attempted to join his fortunes with King Edward in 1294, betrothing his daughter Philippa to Prince Edward, the future Edward II.
+Philip then ordered the arrest and imprisonment of Guy and two of his sons; the marriage was called off and Philippa was brought to Paris, where she remained until her death in 1306.
+Guy was summoned before the king in 1296, and the principal cities of Flanders were taken under royal "protection" until he paid an indemnity and surrendered his territories after which he would hold them at the grace of the King.